EmilSchroder/MTG_machine_learning/README.md

 1. Predict the price of a Magic: The Gathering card given a particular date,
 2. Given the parameters of a hypothetical MTG card what will the initial release cost of it be.

-The model will start simple, though ultimately the variables included will be:
+The model will start simple, the variables included will be:

 * Price history
 * Card name